Dalas121/Heir_2_The_Throne/README.md

 "C’mere and try it, ye yellow-bellied, cow-handed bluderbuss of a princess!
 Jus’ gimme the chance an’ I’ll rip that head right off yer ninnyhammerin’ neck, ye white-livered gasser!"
 "Come an’ git some, ye nigmenog bolting-hutch of beastliness!
 Ah dare ye to square up an’ fight me, dwarf-to-dwarf!"
 - quest: bring him back to Knalga, and find his father's graves there.
 Breaks down in tears, and gains a significant buff (drains on melee, perhaps?)

-----Harper
-- it's Harper
-- should we give her personality some kind of gimmick to help her stand out?
-My memory on Liberty may no longer be accurate - I haven't played it since before the gender change

 ----Kalenz
 - it's Kalenz